 Historically, both coarse and fine rejects were trucked back to the pit for disposal and managed as carbonaceous material.
 Overburden has been dumped sequentially into the Open Cut 1 and Open Cut 2 voids with consideration being given to carbonaceous content and liability to spontaneous combustion.
 Selective stockpiling of inert materials with no carbonaceous content has been undertaken for use as cover material in the final voids to aid in the prevention of potential spontaneous combustion.
-The location and approximate volume of material in the stockpile is recorded.
+As part of the final rehabilitation activities on the site, these stockpiles are being utilised to cover carbonaceous material.